brahim-guaali/gen_lite/Docs/PDR.md

 - **Screen Transitions**: Smooth animations between screens
 - **Error States**: Clear error messages and recovery options
 - **Loading States**: Appropriate loading indicators

+#### 4.2.3 Settings Navigation Redesign (2024-07)

+- The Settings screen is now a hub for all app configuration and info.
+- The main Settings screen presents a list of options:
+  1. **Agents**: Manage AI agents (opens Agent Management screen)
+  2. **Voice**: Configure voice input/output (opens Voice Settings screen)
+  3. **About**: App info, version, licenses, etc. (opens About screen)
+- Tapping an option navigates to the corresponding screen.
+- Each sub-screen has a back button to return to Settings Home.
+- Settings is the entry point for all configuration and info screens.

 ### 4.3 Data Management